certat/exchange-scans/README.md

   HTML.
 This was inpired by the `get_exchange_version` function in https://github.com/cert-lv/CVE-2020-0688/blob/master/lib.py

+## CVE-2021-33677

+Checking for CVE-2021-33677 a.k.a.
+[ProxyToken](https://www.thezdi.com/blog/2021/8/30/proxytoken-an-authentication-bypass-in-microsoft-exchange-server)
+is currently very rudimentary: It actually just tries to determine the version of the Microsoft Exchange server.
+As ProxyToken was fixed in the July 2021 Security Updates, any Exchange servers running Exchange 2013, 2016, or 2019 with a patch level prior to that are considered vulnerable.

 ## Usage example

 The main script to run is `scan.py`: